 You can choose a pergola to keep away from rain or sun and still be open to the sky above.

-Pergola designs are popular among lovers of the outdoors because of the slow and elegant transition they provide from indoors to outdoors.
+Pergola designs different than a covered gazebo are popular among lovers of the outdoors because of the slow and elegant transition they provide from indoors to outdoors.
 They provide:

 - Privacy and refuge space